aws-samples/multitenant-sagemaker/README.md

-## Create Sagemaker machine learning pipeline for multi-tenant environment
+## Create a secured Sagemaker machine learning pipeline for multi-tenant environment

 ## Business use case